 A deposit of \$300 is due at the time of registration and will be applied to the total expedition fee.
 The expedition fee covers food, lodging, and transportation during the expedition as well as training materials and costs for the construction projects.
-It also includes the price of the safari.
+It also includes the price of the day trip to Mole National Park.
 Expedition fees are mostly tax deductible.
-For more information, visit the link below:
+For more information, visit the link below: https://familyhumanitarian.org/expeditions/ghana/

-https://www.familyhumanitarian.org/expeditions/uganda/

-Costs that are the responsibility of each expeditioner include airfare and associated taxes, any travel on your own, document costs including passport, visas (approximately \$100), etc., immunizations (approximately \$200 for yellow fever and \$100 for malaria), and insurance.
+Costs that are the responsibility of each expeditioner include airfare and associated taxes, any travel on your own, document costs including passport, visa (approximately \$100), etc., immunizations (approximately \$200 for yellow fever), and medical evacuation insurance.
 Meals will be provided, but any meals eaten outside of the group will be the responsibility of each participant.

-We recommend that you bring cash for souvenirs and for any additional personal expenses you might incur.
-A money pouch or belt is helpful to keep the money safely hidden.
+We recommend that you bring cash (or a debit card to get local currency) for souvenirs and for any additional personal expenses you might incur.